littleosbook/littleosbook/segmentation.md

 The DPL specifies the privilege levels required to execute in this segment. x86 allows for four privilege levels (PL), 0 to 3, where PL0 is the most privileged.
-In most operating systems (eg. Linux and Windows), only PL0 and PL3 are used (although MINIX uses all levels).
+In most operating systems (eg. Linux and Windows), only PL0 and PL3 are used (MINIX uses all levels).
 The kernel should be able to do anything, so it "runs in PL0" (uses segments with DPL set to 0), and user-mode processes should run in PL3.
 The current privilege level (CPL) is determined by the segment selector in `cs`.

 Since we are now executing in kernel mode (PL0), the DPL should be 0.
 The segments we need are described in the table below.